kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_01.md

 #### Using git command line

-clone the course-content repo and the assignment-00 repos:
+clone the course-content repo and the GitHub Classroom assignment repos:

 ```
 cd w205